ginobilinie/infantSeg/README.md

 1. crop patches from medical image data with readMedImg4CaffeCropNie4SingleS.py, I use SimpleITK as readers.

-2. prepare the network: define infant_train_test.prototxt, and decide infant_solver.prototxt
+2. prepare the network: define infant_train_test.prototxt, and decide infant_solver.prototxt.
+And if your network is convolution-free (which I mean is MLP), you can refer to my another proj: https://github.com/ginobilinie/psychoTraitPrediction

 3. train the network with caffe

 4. evaluate the caffe model with evalCaffeModel4ImgNie.py, I store them in nifti format.

 If you think it is useful for you, please star it. haha